Jim James: Career

-Prior to forming My Morning Jacket, James was the vocalist and guitarist of Month of Sundays, currently known as Mont de Sundua.
+Prior to forming My Morning Jacket, James was the vocalist and guitarist for a number of Louisville bands, including Hotel Roy and Month of Sundays.

 As the vocalist, frontman, producer, and lead songwriter for My Morning Jacket, James has been instrumental in defining the sound of the band.
 He was given an "Esky" for best songwriter in Esquire's 2006 Esky Music Awards in the April issue.

 James typically plays rhythm guitar, acoustic guitar, and occasional lead guitar on My Morning Jacket songs.
 He played the role of the band leader in the Bob Dylan biopic I'm Not There, singing the song "Going to Acapulco", with Calexico as his backing band, which was featured on the soundtrack of the film.
 Rolling Stone listed James among their "20 New Guitar Gods" along with fellow My Morning Jacket guitarist Carl Broemel.
 In 2008, James, along with former My Morning Jacket guitarist and cousin Johnny Quaid, formed Removador Recordings and Solutions record label.
 The label, as described on its website, functions "on the simple principal of yielding the highest annual percentage of aural joy back into the hearts and minds of investors and shareholders with ease and convenience".

 In 2009, he contributed vocals on The Decemberists' album The Hazards of Love.
 On April 4 that year, James performed at the Radio City Music Hall, New York City, in the "Change Begins Within" concert benefitting the David Lynch Foundation.
 On July 7, James released Tribute To, an EP covering George Harrison songs.
 A portion of the proceeds from the album were donated to the Woodstock Farm Animal Sanctuary.
 The EP was available on yimyames.com as both a digital download and a physical CD/LP.
 That same year, James and the rest of My Morning Jacket played themselves in "My Morning Straitjacket", an episode of the animated television series American Dad!
+James also participated along with Conor Oberst, M. Ward, and Mike Mogis in the supergroup, Monsters of Folk, which released a self-titled album in 2009.